ArcherHeffern/System-Creation/01_intro.md

 * Provide the key skills to become self sufficient in creating and working on personal and business applications
 * Provide experience working on a personal project
 * Understand what the next steps are
+* You will complete 2 projects.
+One personal and one group.

 # Course Topics
-The code we write for industry is under many more constraints than our personal code, adding much more complexity

-## General Development
+## Intro
 * The big picture
+## Fundemental Skills for General Development
+* Iterative development
+* Basic coding
 * How to learn
-* Iterative development
 * Good coding practices
 * Debugging
 * Using your operating system